stakater/developer-handbook/content/iam/basics.md

 1. Once the user is locally authenticated, KeyCloak redirects the user to the service provider by sending the token previously issued during the local authentication.
 1. The service provider receives the token from KeyCloak and allows access to the protected resource.

 As you may notice, at the end of the authentication process KeyCloak will always issue its own token to client applications.
 What this means is that client applications are completely decoupled from external identity providers.
-They don’t need to know which protocol (eg.: SAML, OpenID Connect, OAuth, etc) was used or how the user’s identity was validated.
+They don’t need to know which protocol (SAML, OpenID Connect, OAuth, etc) was used or how the user’s identity was validated.
 They only need to know about KeyCloak.

 ## Threat Model Mitigation